The SCM joinery machines are the products of continuing in-house development complementing the sum of the finest skills and know-how.

 SCM edgebanders found in the woodworking machines category are simple, complete automatic edgebanders with the option of gluing edges in strips of 5mm solid wood, features which make them top of the range solutions in the category for craftsmanship woodwork.

-Why would I choose a Minimax edgebander?
+Why would I choose a SCM edgebander?

 A tradition of excellence.
 Since 1952 Minimax has always led the way and been at the forefront of innovative solutions for small shops with big shop needs.
 Practical, compact and robust, these are straight forward edgebanders, designed to do their job with ease and precision.
 They are also easy to maintain.
 Gain the edge with Minimax.